Where We Work:

 The Healthcare System in Guinea

-CHI’s work will focus especially on heart disease because cardiovascular disease (CVD) is the leading cause of death for both men and women globally.
-CVD is the largest contributor to global mortality, accounting for nearly half of the 36 million yearly noncommunicable disease deaths.
-The GBD of CDV is more prevalent in low and middle income countries where ¾ of deaths occur.
-Heart attack has become a major public health problem in Guinea.
-Most of the people suffering from it die unfortunately due to an adequate infrastructure and training.
+CHI’s work focuses primarily on heart disease because cardiovascular disease (CVD) is the leading cause of death for both men and women globally.
+CVD is the most significant contributor to global mortality, accounting for nearly half of the 36 million yearly non-communicable disease deaths.
+The GBD of CDV is more prevalent in low and middle-income countries, where ¾ of fatalities occur.
+A heart attack has become a significant public health problem in Guinea.
+Most people suffering from it die, unfortunately, due to adequate infrastructure and training.

 - Lack of access to primary healthcare (essential to detecting CVD in its preliminary stage).

-- Lack of infrastructure, equipment or supplies
+- Lack of infrastructure, equipment, or supplies

-- Delivery of health care services at best at the highest levels (the two national hospitals, and regional hospitals) and the health centers and village health posts are isolated.
+- Delivery of health care services at best at the highest levels (the two national hospitals and regional hospitals) and the health centers and village health posts are isolated.

-- Lack of resources or collaboration
+- Lack of resources or collaboration.

-- Lack qualified or well-trained staffing, equipment and operating funds at health facilities
+- Lack qualified or well-trained staffing, equipment, and operating funds at health facilities.